bugfender/rn-bugfender/README.md

 **Important**

 The *podspec* of RNBugfender declares React as a dependency.
-If you don't override this dependency in your Podfile, cocoapods will download and install a new version of React Native in your iOS folder and you will end up with all the libraries duplicated.
+If you don't override this dependency in your Podfile with your local RN path, cocoapods will download and install a new version of React Native in your iOS folder and you will end up with all the libraries duplicated.

 In a common React Native project setup you will want to override the React dependency adding this line to your Podfile:

 `pod 'React', path: '../node_modules/react-native'`

+In order to avoid different errors during the linking and compiling phases we provide you with a [suggested Podfile](#suggested-podfile) at the end of this document that might avoid you some headache.
+We strongly recommend you to use it.

 Now you can go to the console and run

 `$ pod install`

 When the installation has finished you should be able to run your project.

+**Remember that you should be using the Xcode workspace instead of the xcodeproj file from now on.**

 If you have any problems compiling or executing, try our [Troubleshooting section](#cocoapods-troubleshooting).

 ### iOS - Manual